Celebrities and Surrogacy Children

 Actress Elizabeth Banks has some medical issues that prevent an embryo from implanting into her uterine wall.
 Because of her condition, she was not able to carry a pregnancy to full term.

-Wife of musician Chris Daughtry, Deanna Daughtry, had a partial hysterectomy in 2006.
-As a result, she is not able to carry a child.
+Wife of musician Chris Adam Daughtry, Deanna Daughtry, had a partial hysterectomy in 2006, leaving her unable to carry children.
+Chris Daughtry is a rock band star and a former American Idol contestant.
+He has been married to Deanna Daughtry since November 11, 2000.
 When they decided to have children, they turned to surrogacy.
-They used In Vitro Fertilization (IVF) and had the embryo transferred to a gestational carrier.
-The Daughtry family welcomed twins Noah and Adalynn into their family on November 17, 2010.
+They used In Vitro Fertilization (IVF) and had the embryo transferred to a Gestational Carrier.
+The Daughtry family welcomed twins, son Noah James and daughter Adalynn Rose, into their family on November 17, 2010.